gumsanmarip/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+Node.js and Express are used to communicate with the database.

-1. Understand and explain the use of Middleware.
+2. Understand and explain the use of Middleware.
+Middleware is the function that receives the request and response objects.

-1. The basic principles of the REST architectural style.
+3. The basic principles of the REST architectural style.
+The Rest architectural style is allowing a resource with a URL on a server to be manipulate various ways as allowed.

-1. Understand and explain the use of Express Routers.
+4. Understand and explain the use of Express Routers.
+Express routers are how you access information from a server.

-1. Describe tooling used to manually test the correctness of an API.
+5. Describe tooling used to manually test the correctness of an API.
+Tooling used to manually test API such as Postman allows you to make requests and receive responses.